awsdocs/aws-xray-developer-guide/doc-source/xray-console-encryption.md

 1. Choose **Use a customer master key**\.

-1. Choose a key from the drop\-down menu:
+1. Choose a key from the dropdown menu:
    + **aws/xray** – Use the AWS managed CMK\.
    + *key alias* – Use a customer managed CMK in your account\.
    + **Manually enter a key ARN** – Use a customer managed CMK in a different account\.
 Enter the full Amazon Resource Name \(ARN\) of the key in the field that appears\.